bitfede/pinteresting-app/README.md

-# One Month Rails
+# My First Rails app!

-This is the pinteresting sample application!
+This is a pinteresting-like sample application!

 by [Federico de Faveri]